 Many cities and municipalities in Benton County have curbside recycling pickup available.
 Contact your municipal waste hauler or your city administration office for information about the curbside program in your area, if applicable.

 There are many recycling drop-off locations in Benton County for normal household-generated recyclable materials such as bottles, cans, paper, and cardboard.
 Typically these facilities allow access to bins for drop-off of household recyclables at no charge.
 Most are available 24 hours per day.
 Click here to download a pdf of drop off locations.

-LEARN WHICH MATERIALS CAN BE RECYCLED by your drop off location!
-Each drop off facility will have bins labeled with the items which they can recycle.
+LEARN WHICH MATERIALS CAN BE RECYCLED by your drop-off location!
+Each drop-off facility will have bins labeled with the items which they can recycle.
 IF THERE IS NOT A BIN LABELED FOR YOUR ITEM, DO NOT LEAVE IT - IT WILL NOT BE RECYCLED!
-Leaving materials the center cannot recycle increases costs as the centers must then dispose of your non-recyclable waste items as contaminates from recyclables.
+Please take all unaccepted materials back home and dispose of them in your household trash.
+Leaving materials the center cannot recycle unnecessarily increases their costs as the centers must then dispose of your non-recyclable waste items as contaminates from recyclables.

 Common recycling errors include:

 Placing clear plastic fruit and salad containers (which have a #1 in the recycling symbol) into the bins labeled for #1 Bottles and Jugs - the containers CANNOT be recycled with #1 bottles and jugs.
 Containers cannot be recycled with bottles and jugs.

 Placing plastic tubs (sour cream, yogurt, etc.) into bins labeled for #2 Bottles and Jugs.
 Tubs cannot be recycled with bottles and jugs.